Challenges of financial accounting service firms have been plenty over the years. And there are more to come.

-According to a survey done by Ponemon Institute and reported by IBM, the average cost of a data breach of the surveyed industries was $4.24 million.
-This is a 10% increase from 2020.
-The U.S. had the highest cost with $9.05 million.
+According to a survey done by Ponemon Institute and reported by IBM, the average cost of a data breach of the surveyed industries was $4.45 million in 2023.
+This is a 15% increase in three years.

 Firms in the financial accounting field carry a stack of sensitive financial information like bank account numbers, credit card details, and social security numbers that are of high value to cybercriminals.